Toy Story 3 (2010)

 But have no fear, the end will leave you smiling without knowing exactly why, as the toys find a home better than the attic, the junkyard, or the daycare, when Bonnie takes them as her own in a heartwarming scene of selflessness by Andy.
 I couldn’t help but hope for Toy Story 4, which I am assured would be the greatest of them all, assuming the actors and actresses will return again, Bonnie will be as cute, and all the toys will stay together.
 Andy’s toys, integrated with Bonnie’s toys, would make a magical film of laughter, fun, and joyous nostalgia.
 I will say, however, that if they decide to end with the trilogy, the ending provided a tremendous amount of closure and happiness, and anyone should be happy to see the series end in the way it did.
 To quote one of Woody’s last lines, uttered as the gang watched Andy drive down the tree-lined street, away from the house and toward his college…”So long, partner.”
 I couldn’t sum it up better.

 As many animated films are doing recently, TS3 does a great job of mixing adult humor with the child humor.
-From comments about Ken’s feminism to Buzz’s culturally relevent line “Any doubt I had got pounded out of me in the academy” (a cult? don’t ask, don’t tell?), adult humor makes his way into the film at just the right times.
-Also, some childish lines (“He ain’t the sharpest knife in the….place where they keep the knives”) got some uproarious laughter from me as well, if I’m being honest.
-And Spanish Buzz also gets some laughs, unless your heart is made of stone.
+Adult humor makes his way into the film at just the right times, but some childish lines (“He ain’t the sharpest knife in the….place where they keep the knives”) got some uproarious laughter from me as well, if I’m being honest.